flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ### Authentication to Navigraph

-Before you can use the Navigraph integration, the flyPad will ask you once to authenticate and authorize Navigraph.
+Before you can use the Navigraph integration, the flyPad will ask you to authenticate and authorize Navigraph once.

 You will be redirected to (*Settings Page -> 3rd Party Options*) where you can link your account.